We Need Solutions for a Healthy Diet for Seniors…

 Many foods increase the acids in the body.
-Blood has a PH (acidity level) between 7.34 and 7.45. \When acids enter the body, as with meats, processed carbohydrates, alcohol and salt, the lungs and the kidneys go to work to maintain the proper PH level for the blood.
+Blood has a PH (acidity level) between 7.34 and 7.45.
+When acids enter the body, as with meats, processed carbohydrates, alcohol and salt, the lungs and the kidneys go to work to maintain the proper PH level for the blood.

 Because this is so critical a need for the body, everything in the body cooperates to help out, if the lungs and kidney are having a hard time.

 Another way to increase alkalinity is by eating lots and lots of fruits and vegetables.
 Because some seniors have digestive sensitivity, 5-8 servings a day can be a hard goal to reach.
 Using a good green superfood powder can help you meet your senior citizen dietary needs.
 You can find reviews here and here to find one that works best for you.
 There is even one at the bottom of the post that I highly recommend you buy, that is designed specifically for Senior Citizen dietary needs!
+And it's yummy!

 Tastebuds and Smell Can Decline